Gabriel Moreno Player Props: Diamondbacks vs. Dodgers

 - Moreno hit .319 with a double, a home run and four walks.

-- Logging a trip to the plate in 25 games last season, he hit only one home run.
+- He hit a home run once out of 25 games a year ago, leaving the ballpark in 1.4% of his plate appearances.

-- Moreno drove in a run in three of 25 games last year, with multiple RBIs in three of them.
-He drove in three or more runs in one game.
+- In 12.0% of his 25 games a year ago, Moreno picked up an RBI (three times).
+He also had three games with multiple RBIs (12.0%), and three or more RBIs in one game.

 - He scored in eight of 25 games last year (32.0%), including scoring multiple runs twice.